|

 1902 |

-beginning of the year the editor from Cologne Hermann Cardauns holds
+the beginning of the year the editor from Cologne Hermann

-travel Karl May, Emma and Klara through Berlin, Hamburg, Leipzig and
+summer travel Karl May, Emma and Klara through Berlin,

-enough of him!« More detailed circumstances which in the end led to the
+of him!« More detailed circumstances which in the end led to

-divorce, so far are not satisfactorily researched.
-One can suppose that
+the divorce, so far are not satisfactorily researched.
+One

-(Emma died on 13th December 1917 in an Institution).
-She was also prone to
+on 13th December 1917 in an Institution).
+She was also prone

-fits of rage, which were directed against Karel May and were making the
+to fits of rage, which were directed against Karel May and

-chose the favourable time.
-Finally however in Karl and Klara two people
+time.
+Finally however in Karl and Klara two people found

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |